Distance Learning, Academics

 Our Virtual Learning Environment, MOODLE, was implemented in 2008.
 This enabled teachers to create online dynamic web pages for their courses.
 Two years later, we implemented Google Apps for Education (now G-Suite for Education).
 In 2015, we introduced a hybrid approach to learning with Khan Academy for math.
 A hybrid approach combines face-to-face classroom instruction with online activities.
 More hybrid learning platforms were added.

 In 2014, Ursuline began digitally mapping our curriculum.
 This makes it easier for teachers to collaborate and have conversations outside of face-to-face meetings.

 In 2010, Mrs. Edwinna Lucyk was named Director of Technology Integration.
-Mrs. Lucyk guides and mentors teachers, and helps them create different forms of learning using technology.
-She is especially busy now as an important resource for all teachers.
-You may read Mrs. Lucyk's biography Here.
+Mrs. Lucyk has guided and mentored teachers, and helped them create different forms of learning using technology.
+She was especially busy during the time of distance learning as an important resource for all teachers.

 The Technology Vision has been clearly articulated.
 It begins with the statement, "The educational culture within the school, at the levels of administration, faculty and students, promotes technology as a critical element in the learning process."
 The Technology Vision is Here.

 Professional development is considered a vital component of growth for all teachers and continues now.
 Our modified block schedule has had built-in time every Wednesday for the past 2 years for teachers to gather and share new ideas or best practices with each other.
 And this team approach continues now.
 During our time of distance learning, math teacher Ms. Vallar created and shared a tutorial on Educreations while social studies chair Ms. Geller demonstrated Pear Deck interactive slide presentations.